-LABEL DESCRIPTION Active Select this check box to enable the VLAN.
+LABEL DESCRIPTION ACTIVE Select this check box to enable the VLAN.
 Name Enter a descriptive name for this VLAN group for identification purposes.
 VLAN Group ID Enter the VLAN ID for this static VLAN entry; the valid range is between 1 and 4094.
 Port The port number identifies the port you are configuring.
 Control Select Normal for the port to dynamically join this VLAN group using GVRP.
-This is the default selection.
+This is selection.
 Select Fixed for the port to be a permanent member of this VLAN group.
 Select Forbidden if you want to prohibit the port from joining this VLAN group.
 Tagging Select TX Tagging if you want the port to tag all outgoing frames transmitted with this VLAN Group ID.
 Add Click Add to save the new rule to the switch.
 It then displays in the summary table at the bottom of the screen.
+Cancel Click Cancel to reset the fields to your previous configuration.